syncfusion-content/maui-docs/MAUI/ImageEditor/serialization.md

 ## Serialization

-The Serialize() method is used to serialize the current edits of shapes.
-It allows you to store the SfImageEditor annotation settings with the help of `Serialize` method by passing the stream as parameter.
+The `Serialize()` method is used to serialize the current edits of shapes.
+It allows you to store the SfImageEditor annotation settings by passing the stream as a parameter to the `Serialize` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}